Meaghanaa/UFO_Turtorial-1/README.md

 # UFO_Turtorial-1
 UFO tutorial
+These are the files with the code I wrote:

-Player= code for UFO player
+Player.cs = code for UFO player
-Camera= code for camera movement
+Camera.cs = code for camera movement
-Rotate= code for rotating the nuggets
+Pickup.cs = code for rotating the nuggets